-Figure 13 (on the following page) displays the Council's planned capital expenditure on essential network services as a proportion of expected depreciation on network services.
+The following graph displays the Council's planned capital expenditure on essential network services as a proportion of expected depreciation on network services.
 Essential network services are defined as infrastructure relating to water, wastewater, stormwater, flood protection, roads and footpaths.